-Knowing that He endured so much pain and agony, even the torments of hell itself on the cross, all on account of our transgressions, should certainly move us to great sadness even as we rejoice in the benefits of that redemptive work.
-Tears of repentace the prophet foretells, saying: “And they shall mourn for Him as one mourneth for his only son.”
+Knowing that He endured so much pain and agony, even the torments of hell itself on the cross, all on account of “our transgressions” (Isaiah 53:5), should certainly move us to great sadness, even as we also rejoice in the benefits of that redemptive work.
+Tears of repentance, the prophet foretells, saying: “And they shall mourn for Him, as one mourneth for his only son.”

-PRAYER. – Alas my Lord and Savior, of myself I am in no way sufficient or able to meditate properly and beneficially upon Thy holy Passion.
-Therefore I pray Thee to have mercy upon me, and to give me the Spirit of grace and of prayer that I may know that Thou didst suffer because of my sin, to redeem me therefrom, and to make me righteous before God and eternally blessed, to the end that I may be truly grieved by my sin, and thank Thee with a joyful heart for having so graciously saved me.
+PRAYER. – Alas, my Lord and Savior, of myself I am in no way sufficient or able to meditate properly and beneficially upon Thy holy Passion.
+Therefore I pray Thee to have mercy upon me, and to give me a rich measure of Thy Holy Spirit, working through Thy Word, that I may always know that Thou didst suffer because of my sin, to redeem me therefrom, and to give me righteousness before God and eternal blessedness, to the end that I may be truly grieved again and again by my sin, and thank Thee more and more with a joyful heart for having so graciously saved me.
 Amen.